Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

 Explore Fontainebleau: After sitting incomplete and vacant for over 15 years, Fontainebleau is finally open across the street from Circus Circus.

-Inside, you’ll find a gaming floor that reeks of luxury and numerous food and drink options that span the price/quality spectrum.
+Inside is a gaming floor that reeks of luxury and numerous food and drink options spanning the price/quality spectrum.

 Experience Tacos El Gordo: Among my favorite spots to grab cheap eats on the Strip is Tacos El Gordo, which is across the street from Resorts World near Circus Circus.
 Tacos are made on the spot when you order, and it’s as authentic as it gets.
 Highly recommended!